AutoMcG/steamdeck_tools/README.md

 The user then enters the number corresponding to the video they want to put into place.

 The selected video file should then play every time the steam deck enters gaming mode.

+To run the script, you can either invoke it in terminal or double-click the vidswap.desktop file when in desktop mode.

 # Credits